-Using the 1.5-degree scenario and the 4-degree scenario, we are also identifying climate change-related risks and opportunities and analyzing their financial impacts.
+In 2023, the Company identified climate change risks and opportunities and implemented analysis of their financial impact using the 1.5-degree and 4-degree scenarios, enhancing the quality and quantity of disclosure.
 The CITIZEN Group has been moving forward with initiatives to reduce GHG emissions, including energy saving and the conversion of lighting to LED in its manufacturing processes and the installation of photovoltaic facilities.
 We will continue to aim for the realization of a sustainable society through the active introduction of renewable energy and the reduction of GHG emissions across our entire supply chain in cooperation with customers and business partners